If you’re only just getting into natural skincare remedies, then the cures for acne may be far more commonplace than you realise.

 If you want to use grapes to clear your acne naturally, then there’s only one logical choice.

+While the basic nutrients like vitamin C and E are virtually identical, red grapes contain 5 times more resveratrol, with 0.15mg to the green grape’s 0.02mg.
 In fact, antioxidants are the main difference overall.
 The red grape has an ORAC score of 1837 compared to 1018 for green grapes.
-Take a look at the pair’s scientifically identified antioxidants (undiscovered ones could easily exist).
+Here’s the breakdown for known individual antioxidants (undiscovered ones could also exist).

 Catechin – 1.41mg in green, 5.46mg in red.